ALERT: GRE Waived for 2024

 - If applicable, students may be eligible for a GRE waiver, per the following: GRE Waiver

-- *Given COVID-19, for 2022-2023, GRE scores will not be required but are preferred* If students choose during this time to not include GRE scores, it is important to have strong GPAs for the admissions committee to consider
+- For Summer 2024 and Fall 2024, GRE scores will not be required but are preferred* If students choose during this time to not include GRE scores, it is important to have strong GPAs for the admissions committee to consider

 - In your FSU application, applicants should submit a self-authored, original, personal statement addressing their interest and fit for this program.
 This statement will be evaluated for its style, clarity of purpose, organization, grammar, and development of ideas.
 In the personal statement, all applicants should answer the following questions:

 - Why have you chosen to apply to this master's program?